mertcandav/kelvin/MANUAL.md

 ## Get Collection

-The ``GetCollection`` function is used to get all data of database.
+The ``GetCollection`` function is used to get all data of database. \
+Returns immutable copy of collection, but not deep copy.

 ```go
 coll := k.GetCollection()